Designing Software that is Accessible to Individuals with DisabilitiesPDF Version (818 KB) - get Acrobat Reader

 - When electronic forms are used, the form shall allow people using assistive technology to access the information, field elements, and functionality required for completion and submission of the form, including all directions and cues.

 When software is designed to be accessible to individuals with a broad range of disabilities, it is more usable by others.
-For example, providing text captions to a multimedia presentation with speech output can provide access to the content for both a user who is deaf and one for whom English is a second language.
+For example, providing captions to a multimedia presentation can provide access to the content for a user who is deaf, that is using the product in a noise-free environment, who wants to search for specific content, or for whom English is a second language.
 And, making educational software available to a student who has a learning disability that affects reading ability, can make it accessible to younger users as well.
-Applying accessibility standards in the design of software products will help level the playing field in education and employment for everyone.
+Applying accessibility standards in the design of software products helps level the playing field in education and employment.

 DO-IT (Disabilities, Opportunities, Internetworking, and Technology) serves to increase the successful participation of individuals with disabilities in challenging academic programs such as those in science, engineering, mathematics, and technology.
 Primary funding for DO-IT is provided by the National Science Foundation, the State of Washington, and the U.S. Department of Education.
 DO-IT is a collaboration of UW Information Technology and the Colleges of Engineering and Education at the University of Washington.